 Average Health Care Costs For Retirees

 Do you know as a retiree, or soon to be retiree, your health care costs could be?
 Most do not, so if you answered “no” know that you are not alone.
-In fact, a Nationwide Survey “Health Care Costs in Retirement” consumer study 2012, revealed that 4 out of 5 individuals planning for their retirement had no clue as to their retiree health care costs estimate.
+In fact, a Sunlife Survey “Flying Blind” consumer study 2015, revealed that 92 percent of individuals planning for their retirement had never factored in any healthcare costs into any retirement plan.

 Average Health Care Cost Is Likely More Than You Think

 So we have established that a mere 1 out of 5 individuals planning for their retirement can accurately estimate their retiree health care cost.
 A recent study of Americans aged 55 found that those individuals who have begun financial planning and think that they know what to expect in terms of health care costs in retirement, are off by about $300,000.
 The average out-of-pocket health care expense for a couple retiring today would equate to $4055,000.
 That is a long way off from what the vast majority believes is an adequate amount to cover medical expenses in retirement – $50,000.

 Finding out the hard way that the health care costs in retirement is 7 times what your retiree health care costs estimate was once you have already entered retirement, would likely wreck your odds of financial security in your golden years.
 Furthermore, it would destroy any savings that you may have hoped to set aside for your spouse or family once you have passed.

 During the planning stages of your retirement finances, you are likely concerned about such risks as market declines and inflation.
 However, as you cross the threshold to a retiree yourself, you can expect that these same risks will amplify and that new ones will begin to emerge – all of which have an effect on health care costs in retirement.